June 1, 2020 – Protests continue

 The Supreme Court rules on Trump’s taxes in the next week or two.
 There’s special interest in Russian deposits in Trump’s accounts with an implied tie-in to the Taliban bounty issue.

-Shipped masks to Yakima today and started embroidery on Kate’s dress (the commission I’ve referenced earlier in this log) which is due in September.
+I shipped masks to Yakima today and started embroidery on Kate’s dress which is due in September.